fmendozaro/RESTed-blog/readme.txt

-- Fernando Mendoza Rodriguez, fernandoza@gmail.com
+- Fernando Mendoza Rodriguez, fernandoza@gmail.com.
-- Firefox, Chrome, Safari, Ms Edge
+- Firefox, Chrome, Safari, Ms Edge, Desktop and Mobile (Pixel 5 and iPhone 8).
-- Only Materialize CSS was used for a quick implementation of mobile responsiveness and aesthetic purposes
+- Only Materialize CSS was used as an external framework for a quick implementation of mobile responsiveness and aesthetic purposes.
 - File Structure:
 ```
-├── README.md
+├── README.md > A copy of this txt in Markdown
-├── blog.html
+├── blog.html > Main page HTML Code
 ├── css
-│ └── style.css
+│ └── style.css > Main CSS file
 ├── js
-│ ├── keys.example.js
+│ ├── keys.example.js > Main CSS file
-│ ├── keys.js
+│ ├── keys.js > Main CSS file
-│ ├── loading.js
+│ ├── loading.js > Main CSS file
-│ ├── main.js
+│ ├── main.js > Main CSS file
-│ └── postsAPI.js
+│ └── postsAPI.js > JS file where all the promises are taking care of with fetch Web API
-└── readme.txt
+└── readme.txt > The description file of this project
 ```
-- This repo also lives in the cloud in a private repository on my GitHub account, I can make it public temporaly or send an invite to take a look of the git commit flow.
+- This repo also lives in the cloud in a private repository on my GitHub account, I can make it public temporally or send an invite to take a look of the git commit flow.